Marton Fucsovics vs. Sebastian Ofner: Prediction and Match Betting Odds | The Astana Open

 - In his 44 matches over the past year across all court surfaces, Fucsovics has played an average of 26.3 games (22.8 in best-of-three matches).

-- Fucsovics has played 26.3 games per match (22.0 in best-of-three matches) in his 23 matches on hard courts over the past 12 months.
+- In his 23 matches on hard courts over the past year, Fucsovics has played an average of 26.3 games (22.0 in best-of-three matches).

-- In six matches on hard courts in the past 12 months, Ofner has averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set, winning 47.0% of those games.
+- Through six matches on hard courts in the past 12 months, Ofner has averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set, winning 47.0% of those games.

-- This is the first time that Fucsovics and Ofner have played in the last five years.
+- Fucsovics and Ofner have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.